vandenn/fullstack-react-blog/README.md

 # fullstack-react-blog
-A fullstack single page application (SPA) blog implemented in React+Redux with Express and PostgreSQL.
+A fullstack single page application (SPA) blog implemented in React+Redux (focusing on hooks/functional components) with Express and PostgreSQL.

 ## Overview